CrescoEdge/clientlib/README.md

 ### Tunnel Testing

-#### Single Agent Tunnel Test
+#### Agent Tunnel Test

-This example code will deploy two stunnel plugins to the same agent that the client connections to.
+This example code will deploy two stunnel plugins, a source that will listen on port 5201 and a destination, which will connect to an existing socket.
 One plugin will connect to the existing IPerf3 listening port of 5201.
 The other plugin will open a socket on port 5202.
 You will launch your IPerf3 client to the stunnel listening port, which will forward the traffic to the other plugin.

+The plugins will be deployed differently based on the agent topology:
+* Single agent: The two plugins will be deployed on the same agent
+* Two agents: Global controller with a second agent: The listening (source) plugin will be deployed on the global controller, and the sending plugin will be deployed on the agent.
+* Three agents: Global controller, with a connected regional controller, with an agent connected to the regional controller.
+The listening (source) plugin will be deployed on the global controller, and the sending plugin will be deployed on the agent, which is connected to the regional controller.

 1. Launch the [iPerf3](https://iperf.fr/iperf-download.php) server on the same node as your agent.
 Note the default listening port of 5201, which corresponds to the configuration "action_src_port": "5201"